* U.S. to participate in telecom treaty talks in December

 The Internet is currently policed loosely, with technical bodies such as the Internet Engineering Task Force, the Internet Corporation for Assigned Names and Numbers and the World Wide Web Consortium largely dictating its infrastructure and management.
 The United States holds significant sway with those bodies.

-When the delegations gather in Dubai in December, they will renegotiate a U.N. treaty last revisited in 1988, and debate proposals that would consolidate control over the Internet with the United Nations’ International Telecommunications Union (ITU).
+When the delegations gather in Dubai, they will renegotiate a UN treaty last revisited in 1988 and debate whether to consolidate control over the Internet with the UN’s International Telecommunications Union (ITU).

-The United States fears that authoritarian regimes will campaign for their initiatives by promising to back proposals from developing countries that would like to see tariffs on content-heavy Internet companies such as Google, Facebook and Netflix.
+The United States fears that authoritarian regimes will campaign for their initiatives by promising to back proposals from developing countries that would like to see tariffs on content-heavy Internet companies such as Google Inc and Facebook Inc.

 “The votes of governments would be traded for considerations that have nothing to do with the Internet.
 That political horse trading is the hallmark of inter-governmental bodies,” said Steve DelBianco, executive director of NetChoice, a coalition whose members include AOL Inc, eBay Inc, Facebook, Oracle Corp, VeriSign Inc and Yahoo Inc.